lwasser/lwasser.github.io/hugo_site/content/blog/2025/2025-09-05-reproducibility-python-environments.md

 I'd install one package.
 Something else would break.
 I'd fix that.
 Something else would fail.

+I cried just a little bit getting HDF5 dependencies to install.
+Forget it.
+Students trying to install GDAL for spatial data analysis?
+A nightmare.

 ### GDAL: And tears, lots of tears

 {{< figure src="/images/python/gdal-meme-filipe.png" alt="Meme showing someone smoking a cigar with text: One Does not simply pip install GDAL" caption="Meme created by colleague Filipe Fernandes about installing GDAL in a Python environment.
 Now imagine students new to Python trying to get set up for spatial data analysis... ouch!" >}}